Making the most of your locality

 - Could you attract a bigger national market because of the local ingredients/elements in your offering?

 If you are looking to attract greater numbers of customers closer to home, online marketing has a powerful part to play in making you visible.
-Google, like other providers, are now serving up results which account for the user’s location.
+Google, like other providers, serve up results which account for the user’s location.
 People expect to see local offerings first in their search results and you need to make sure you’re visible in them.
 If you don’t already, consider:

 Online isn’t the only means to increase your visibility to the local market.
 There’s still a lot to be gained from more traditional marketing.
 Depending on your target audience, consider:

-- Events– Are there local events which you could use to promote your business?
-Think about the community events, business networking groups, trade shows, festivals and markets.
+Are there local community projects which you support and indirectly promote your business?
+Communities have come together to support each other over the past 12 months.
+Can your business get involved?
+And when things open up again and public events are able to take place, consider making the most of local events, business networking groups, trade shows, festivals and markets.
 Can you participate, take a stall, sponsor, advertise with them etc to increase your visibility locally?

-- Busy spots– Think about the geography and logistics of your locality.
+Think about the geography and logistics of your locality.
 Are there any frequently congested roads and routes?
-Is there a popular area where people congregate?
-Do you have a local train station busy every morning with commuters?
-You’ll often find promotional opportunities on offer for these areas, eg poster advertising, roundabout sponsorship, leaflet distribution etc. Also, if your local radio station is popular, can you explore with them opportunities for advertising, interviews, news stories etc that will appeal to their listeners?
+You’ll often find promotional opportunities on offer for these areas, eg poster advertising, roundabout sponsorship etc. Also, if your local radio station is popular, can you explore with them opportunities for advertising, interviews, news stories etc that will appeal to their listeners?
 Build advertising campaigns around a promotion or offer which you can track the response to.
 This will help you to measure the return on that investment.

 This leads on to another suggestion, think about the other businesses, suppliers and groups in your locality who have some synergy with you.
 Can you put together a joint offering?
 Can you cross-promote each other to your respective customer bases?
 See our article on collaborating successfully with another business.